BorderTech/java-config/README.md

  - `bordertech-app.properties` - application properties
  - `bordertech-local.properties` - local developer properties

+The default implementation looks for the resources on the classpath, the user home directory or the current working directory.

 Projects will usually use `bordertech-app.properties` resource files.

 The priority of the properties is in reverse order to the list of resources (i.e. `local` overrides `app` which overrides `defaults`).